JingYuan93/Graph-Neural-Network-based-Multivariate-Fault-Detection-for-Wind-Turbines-Using-SCADA-Data/README.md

-# Code implementation for : [Graph Neural Network-based Multivariate Fault Detection for Wind Turbines Using SCADA Data]
+# Code implementation for : [Multivariate Fault Detection for Wind Turbines Using a Novel Graph Neural Network with Physical Domain Knowledge and SCADA Data]

 # Installation